 Try to order from the same facility and bundle your purchase.
 You'll save a lot on shipping and handling.

-SCRATCH & DENT
+SHOP SCRATCH & DENT

 When shopping for furniture, ask about the scratch and dent department, stores don't advertise this section and you'd be surprised to find how much money you'll save.